Identity that

 Bottom of the stack to top.

-Wenme runs on KaritKarma's own ASN, in our own facilities — primary site in the Dot Internet NOC, Dhaka; DR in FRCBD, Sirajganj.
-No hyperscaler in the path between you and your user's ID token.
+Wenme runs on KaritKarma’s own ASN, in our own racks.
+Primary site at ColoUniverse, a carrier-neutral colocation in Dhaka, multi-homed on Dot and Fusion.
+A second site in Sirajganj is in build-out.
+No hyperscaler in the path between you and your user’s ID token.

 Own ASN.
 BGP-announced from two sites.
 No third-party routing.